offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

   --wait-for-jobs \    # Wait until all jobs have completed as well (optional) --atomic \           # Rollback the update on failure  (optional) --timeout $DURATION  # Max duration to wait before marking as failed (optional, 5m0s if omitted)
-# Simulate update "redis" (with existing config) from the repo added as "bitnami".
+# Simulate update "my-app" from the directory "./web-server".
 #
 #  * Won't update, but will give the set of changes to be applied.
 helm upgrade my-app ./web-server --reuse-values --dry-run